 The World Fellowship Center Board works to ensure that the mission of the organization is fulfilled in financial, legal and ethically responsible ways.

 Everyone can support World Fellowship and the Board by spreading the word and inviting folks to engage in this community committed to peace and social justice.
 Distribute brochures, display fliers where you live or work or at public events, write an article for your blog or local paper, host a house party, or contact organizations about holding their next training or retreat in the White Mountains of New Hampshire.
 Know anyone thinking of a wedding?
 Not sure where you’d like your final resting place to be?
 It’s all possible at World Fellowship!

 All ideas and time commitments are welcome!
-Contact Andrea @ worldfellowship.org if interested in volunteering or if you have ideas for outreach.
+Contact Andrea @ worldfellowship.org if interested in volunteering on a board committee or in another capacity — or if you have ideas for outreach.

-Gina Bilander, Buildings and Grounds Task Force Chair
+Gina Bilander, Buildings and Grounds Task Force Chair, Cambridge, MA